TeamNakamuradev/StudyR/README.md

 ### Virtual friend
 - Chatbot for Student Doubt Resolution
 - It is an innovative chatbot designed to assist students in resolving their academic doubts and queries efficiently.
 Developed specifically for students, Virtual Friend serves as a reliable companion throughout their      educational journey, offering instant assistance and guidance whenever needed.

 ### Group Study Video Call Feature
--It is an integral component of our platform, designed to facilitate collaborative learning among students in a virtual environment.
+- It is an integral component of our platform, designed to facilitate collaborative learning among students in a virtual environment.
 With this feature, students can engage in interactive group study sessions, enabling them to communicate, share ideas, and work together on academic tasks effectively.

+### Ask PDF
+- It streamlines the process of creating educational questions by leveraging the content of PDF documents, enabling users to quickly generate relevant and effective questions for learning and assessment purposes.It is  tailored to specifically for PDF documents.
+Users could enter their queries, and the system would retrieve relevant PDF files containing the requested information.

 ## Conclusion:
 - Studyr is a valuable tool for students who want to improve their collaboration, engagement, communication, and access to resources.
 It is a user-friendly and efficient platform that can help students succeed in their studies.